NVIDIA/bionemo-framework/sub-packages/bionemo-size-aware-batching/README.md

    prediction (from the previous step) to build batch of data so that the resulting mini-batches do not exceed a specified maximum total memory size.

-In addition, this package provides one solution to create homogeneous mini-batches, which can be useful to reduce the padding in the network from the input tensors with varying sizes.
+In addition, this package provides one solution to create homogeneous mini-batches, which can be useful to reduce the padding when aligning the shape of inputs when training or evaluating the models.
 This `BucketBatchSampler` can be used in conjunction with `torch.utils.data.BatchSampler`, `SizeAwareBatchSampler` or other user-defined batch samplers.

 Refer to the later sections for the API documentation and examples on how to achieve each of the steps above.